 What’s the difference between a Master Sergeant and a First Sergeant?

-There are two E-8 ranks in the Marine Corps.
-A Master Sergeant is a technical specialist in their field, or military occupation specialty (MOS).
-They have stayed in the same job field their entire enlistment and have developed highly specific knowledge regarding their MOS.
+There are two E-8 Marine Corps ranks.
+An E-8 Master Sergeant is a technical specialist in their military occupation specialty (MOS).
+Master Sergeants have stayed in the same job field their entire enlistment and have developed highly specific knowledge regarding their MOS.
 Master Sergeants serve as technical and operational specialists to the enlisted Marines under their command.

-A First Sergeant is a command-oriented position.
-They are in charge of all non-commissioned officers in a company-sized unit.
+An E-8 First Sergeant is a command-oriented position.
+First Sergeants are in charge of all non-commissioned officers in a company-sized unit.
 First Sergeants handle administrative duties, training paperwork, and serve as the most senior Marines in a company, battery, or equivalent sized unit.
-The First Sergeant has direct supervisory responsibility over the Marines in his command, and usually has a strong influence with the unit commander (typically a Captain).
+The First Sergeant has direct supervisory responsibility for the Marines under his command and usually has a strong influence with the unit commander (typically a Captain).
 A First Sergeant is senior in command to a Master Sergeant, although they will commonly defer to the Master Sergeant on technical details of their specific MOS.

 What is the difference between a Master Gunnery Sergeant and a Sergeant Major?

-There are also two E-9 ranks in the Marine Corps, Master Gunnery Sergeant and Sergeant Major.
-Mastery Gunnery Sergeants (commonly referred to as Master Guns) have stayed in the same MOS all their career and serve as technical specialists in their MOS at the battalion or higher level.
+There are also two E-9 Marine Corps ranks, Master Gunnery Sergeant and Sergeant Major.
+An E-9 Mastery Gunnery Sergeant (commonly referred to as Master Guns) has stayed in the same MOS all their career and serves as a technical specialist in their MOS at the battalion or higher level.
 After a Marine becomes a Master Sergeant, their next rank would be Master Gunnery Sergeant.

-Sergeants Major serve as the most senior enlisted Marine in a battalion or higher-sized unit such as a division or air wing.
+An E-9 Sergeant Major serves as the most senior enlisted Marine in a battalion or higher-sized unit such as a division or air wing.
 They handle all of the administrative duties for these units and are in charge of all of the enlisted Marines.
 A Sergeant Major is senior in command to a Master Guns, but again they will defer technical knowledge of the MOS to the Master Gunnery Sergeant.